-After starting out very robust, state revenues ended up slightly ahead of budget for the 2022-23 fiscal year.
-Both sales tax and individual income tax were below forecast while corporate income tax exceeded budget.
-Data supports that the Federal Reserve's gradual increase of the Fed Funds rate has slowed down inflation, although still significantly above where it was pre-pandemic.
-Arizona's tight labor market, solid job gains, low unemployment rates, and rapid wage increases continue to be offset by slowing retail sales, inflation exceeding income growth, and challenging housing affordability issues.
-Forecasts call for slowing job growth as tight monetary policy begins to bite the economy.
-The long-term forecast for Arizona continues to be good and is expected to outpace growth at the national level, especially after interest rates begin to be cut.
+After starting out weak state revenues ended up slightly ahead of budget for the 2023-24 fiscal year.
+Both individual and corporate income tax were above forecast while sales tax was at budget.
+Data supports that the Federal Reserve's gradual increase of the Fed Funds rate has helped slow down inflation.
+As of mid-November 2024 the Fed has reduced the rate by .75 basis points.
+Arizona's tight labor market, continuous job gains, low unemployment rates, slowing core inflation numbers, and steady wage increases continue to be offset by slowing retail sales and challenging housing affordability issues.
+The long-term forecast for Arizona continues to be good with gradually slowing growth driven by the aging of the baby boom generation.
+Even though job growth is expected to slow.
+Arizona is forecast to add jobs significantly faster than the nation.

 Yavapai County is experiencing slightly lower unemployment rates than the state for the last 12 months.
-Post pandemic, the high cost of housing is the most significant obstacle that employers face with attracting workers.
+The high cost of housing is the most significant obstacle that employers face with attracting workers.
 Forecasts call for the county to have positive net migration, however, most will result from retirees and not the working class.